When my SI joints were at their worst– aka their most hypermobile— they were extremely sensitive to the kind of surface I was resting on.

 There are a few new mattress start-ups which operate almost entirely online:

 Personally, I tried both the Casper and the Leesa, until I realized that a super-soft foam mattress wasn’t for me.
-However, online reviewers do seem to really like them, so if firmness isn’t a significant concern for you, I would recommend giving them a try.
-I did find their customer service to be attentive and easy to deal with, and had no trouble arranging my returns and refunds.
+However, if firmness isn’t a significant concern for you (everybody’s different), I would recommend giving them a try.
+I found the customer service at both companies to be easy to deal with, and had no trouble arranging my returns and refunds.

-Ultimately, I found what seemed to be the best of both worlds and bought my mattress through a company called Room and Board.
+Ultimately, I ended up finding the perfect mattress through a company called Room and Board.
 I was able to go in to the Boston store and pick out the mattress I wanted (I went with the Innerspring Firm).

-However, I didn’t need to make a return, because I totally love my mattress!
+However, it was totally worth it in my case.
+I found the perfect mattress at a great store, with much more customer-friendly policies.
+And of course I didn’t need to make a return, because I totally love my mattress!

-I’d say that, since I bought it, there has maybe been a teeny bit of the top cushioning becoming a little more condensed, but I’ve made sure to rotate the mattress regularly and it hasn’t affected my comfort level when I lie down.
+I’d say that, since I bought it, some of the cushioning on top has become a teeny bit condensed.
+However, I’ve made sure to rotate the mattress regularly and it hasn’t affected my comfort level when I lie down.

 So, if you are thinking of replacing your mattress, I definitely recommend you look into one of these newer models of purchasing, instead of wasting money and time like I did.